-I've struggled with how my journey has looked.
-Not having to do chemo or radiation has made it feel like I got the easy way out but I still heard the words "you have cancer".
-My world shattered.
-My body has been changed by this.
-Thanks to my sister for really telling me about self checks and advocating for myself I was lucky to find it as early as I did.
+I've struggle with how my journey has looked.
+Not having to do chemo or radiation has made it feel like I got the easy way out, but I remind myself that I still heard the words "you have cancer".
+My world shattered and my body has changed.
+I want to continue to honor my sister and help others with their journey in hopes that they too find their cancer early enough to not need chemo or radiation.
 My journey has been different but still difficult and I'm a survivor.

 Thank you!